-To find a model for organizational structure built around resource maximization and decentralized civic participation and collaboration, we need to look no further than our backyard – in nature.
-One of nature’s most effective means of sustainability is the Rhizome.
-The Rhizome is a modified subterranean stem of a plant that is usually found underground, often sending out roots and shoots from its nodes.
+One of nature’s most effective means of sustainability is the rhizome.
+The rhizome is a modified subterranean stem of a plant that is usually found underground, often sending out roots and shoots from its nodes.
 Rhizomes develop from axillary buds and grow perpendicular to the force of gravity.
-The Rhizome also retains the ability to allow new shoots to grow upwards.
-If a Rhizome is separated into pieces, each piece may be able to give rise to a new plant … and a new node of above ground activity.
+The rhizome also retains the ability to allow new shoots to grow upwards if resources permit.
+If a rhizome is separated into pieces, each piece may be able to give rise to a new plant – and a new node of above ground activity.

 “A rhizome ceaselessly establishes connections between semiotic chains, organizations of power, and circumstances relative to the arts, sciences, and social struggles … the rhizome connects any point to any other point, and its traits are not necessarily linked to traits of the same nature; it brings into play very different regimes of signs, and even nonsign states … The rhizome operates by variation, expansion, conquest, capture, offshoots.”
 A rhizome has no beginning or end; it is always in the middle, between things, interbeing, intermezzo.
 (A Thousand Plateaus)

-- Rhizome: Rather than using the organizational structure of the root-tree system which charts causality along chronological lines and looks for the single origin of “things” and looks towards conclusion of those “things;” a Rhizome continually establishes connections between threads of meaningful communication, organizations of power, and other influences (including arts, sciences, and social struggles).
-The planar movement of the Rhizome resists chronology and formal organization, instead favoring a Nomadic system of growth and proliferation.
-In this model, influence and application spreads like the surface of a body of water, spreading towards available spaces or in the application of community – maximizing the resources available to it, regardless of the type.
+- Rhizome: Rather than using the organizational structure of the root-tree system which charts causality along chronological lines and looks for the single origin of “things” and towards its conclusion, a rhizome continually establishes connections between threads of meaningful communication, organizations of power, and other influences (including arts, sciences, and social struggles).
+The planar movement of the rhizome resists chronology and formal organization, instead favoring a nomadic system of growth and proliferation.
+In this model, influence spreads like the surface of a body of water, spreading towards available spaces or in the application of a community – maximizing the resources available to it, regardless of the type.

 - Nomad: Nomadism is a way of life that exists outside of the traditional organizational or societal norm (at least in modern times).
-The Nomad is a way of being in the middle or between points.
-It is characterized by movement and change, and is unfettered by systems of organization.
-The goal of the Nomad is only to continue to move within the “intermezzo.” (the journey rather than the destination).
+The nomad is a way of being in the middle or between points.
+It is characterized by movement and change unfettered by systems of organization.
+The goal of the nomad is only to continue to move within the “intermezzo.” (the journey rather than the destination).
 This constant state activity prevents itself from existing for the sake of existing as conventional organizations and institutions most often do.
-The goal is to make things happen, to find opportunities and solutions; not just to “be.”
-This Nomadic behavior also lends itself to the individual focusing on what interests them and where they can contribute the most, rather than just working within the constraints of a pre-defined, often inefficient role or job.
-In short, being a Nomad can greatly enhance ones sense of engagement and well-being.
-Or according to the Danish philosopher Søren Kiekegaard, be “the evolved man.”
+Its purpose is to make things happen, to find opportunities and solutions; not just to “be.”
+This nomadic behavior also lends itself to the individual, focusing on what interests them and where they can contribute the most, rather than just working within the constraints of a pre-defined, often inefficient, role or job.
+In short, being a nomad can greatly enhance ones sense of engagement and well-being.
+Or according to the Danish philosopher Søren Kiekegaard – being “the evolved man.”

 - Smooth Space: The platform or naked infrastructure on which the community and in turn the array of “need and opportunity based activities” operate is called the Smooth Space.
-This platform is not formally defined, but rather takes the form of the influences that inhabit it.
-As outlined above, these influences can include meaningful communication, existing organizations (government and other) as well as social norms, ideals and community expectations.
-In the context of Community 3.0, the Smooth Space is the small business community, Front Porches, the members of the community who are their customers along with the societal norms they create.
+This platform is not formally defined, but rather takes the form of the influences and experiences that inhabit it.
+These influences can include meaningful communications as well as social norms, ideals and community expectations.
+In the context of Community 3.0, the Smooth Space emanates from the Front Porches network, through the members of the community who are frequent them as they create the community’s societal norms.
 What a community does and creates with its Smooth Space will determine the well-being of its populace.
-It is the duty of the Rhizome structure and its Smooth Space to accommodate and nurture the intangible, serendipitous, sensual and tactical engagements of all the members of its community (i.e. empathy, creativity, collaboration and self-actualization).
+It’s the Smooth Space that defines the community’s consciousness and personality created from the intangible, serendipitous, sensual and tactical engagements of all the members of its community (i.e. empathy, creativity, collaboration and self-actualization).

-- Body Without Organs: Body Without Organs is what happens.
-It is the result of what the Rhizome social philosophy using the Nomadic actions of its components operating on the Smooth Space.
+- Body Without Organs: Body Without Organs is what happens on the Smooth Space.
+It is the result of what the rhizome social philosophy using the nomadic actions of its components (residents) operating on the Smooth Space.
 In itself the Body Without Organs has no form until the variables of the community are injected into it.
-The community’s personality and overall state of well-being are the results of the interactions between its members and businesses; it’s its Body Without Organs.
+The community’s overall state of well-being are the results of the interactions between its members and businesses; it’s its Body Without Organs.
 It can take a conservative form or a progressive one.
 NIMBYism and gated communities or more communal.
 Tolerant and welcoming or closed and silos.
 Wall Street or Main Street.
-This is the community’s personality.
-But rather than the personality being dictated by those in the high rungs of a traditionally mandated hierarchy – it will come to form through the participation of those who live there … those on the streets, no matter their social stature.
-How the community directly responds to its needs and opportunities will be what it is.
+These actions built on the consciousness contained in its Smooth Space is who your community truly is.